Effie M. Mitsis

 Neuropsychology Doctoral Subprogram

-At Mount Sinai, Dr. Mitsis conducts research in traumatic brain injury, aging and dementia within the renowned Alzheimer’s Disease Research Center.
-She is currently funded with an intramural grant to use PET and magnetic resonance imaging to investigate history of traumatic brain injury and depression as risk factors for earlier onset of Alzheimer’s disease in individuals with Mild Cognitive Impairment, typically referred to as MCI.
+At Mount Sinai, Dr. Mitsis conducts neuroimaging research in traumatic brain injury (TBI), aging and dementia within the renowned Alzheimer’s Disease Research Center.
+She is currently funded with an intramural grant to use PET and magnetic resonance imaging to investigate history of traumatic brain injury as a risk factor for earlier onset of Alzheimer’s disease in individuals with Mild Cognitive Impairment, typically referred to as MCI.
 MCI is considered the very early or prodromal stage of Alzheimer’s disease.
+She is funded also with an intramural grant to use [18F] florbetapir imaging (Amyvid®) to determine whether individuals with and without a history of TBI are at risk for Alzheimer’s disease or chronic traumatic encephalopathy (CTE), typically associated with multiple concussions as seen in former boxers and professional football players.

 Dr. Mitsis’s current area of focus, for which she is extramurally funded through the Veterans Affairs administration as Principal Investigator, is mild traumatic brain injury associated with blast exposure in combat veterans returning from theaters of war in Iraq and Afghanistan.
-Dr. Mitsis is actively investigating the cognitive and neurobiological consequences of blast-exposure traumatic brain injury in these veterans, and is initiating studies to investigate the association between prior head injury, genetics, and earlier onset of dementia, such as that typically associated with Alzheimer’s disease.
+Dr. Mitsis is actively investigating the cognitive and neurobiological consequences of blast-exposure TBI in these veterans, and is initiating studies to investigate the association between prior head injury, genetics, and earlier onset of dementia.
 Her findings have been published in numerous peer-reviewed journals and she has written chapters addressing research advances in neuroimaging in Alzheimer’s disease and Mild Cognitive Impairment.
-She is a frequent invited speaker at forums addressing Alzheimer’s disease, mild cognitive impairment, and traumatic brain injury, and is a member of several national and international organizations for the imaging sciences and neuropsychology.
+She is a frequent invited speaker at forums addressing Alzheimer’s disease, MCI, and TBI, and is a member of several national and international organizations for the imaging sciences and neuropsychology.

 Mitsis EM, Jacobs D, Lou X, Andrews H, Andrews K, Sano M. Evaluating cognition in the elderly via telephone assessment.
 International Journal of Geriatric Psychiatry 2010; 25: 531-539.